paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-031-marine-mammal-protection.md

 #### Amendments
 1994—Subsec. (h)(1).
 Pub.
 L. 103–238 made technical amendment to reference to subchapter V of this chapter to reflect renumbering of corresponding title of original act.

 1992—Subsec. (h)(1).
 Pub.
-L. 102–587 inserted “or subchapter V of this chapter” in introductory provisions.
+L. 102–587 inserted “or subchapter V” after “this subchapter” in introductory provisions.

 1988—Subsec. (b)(1)(E).
 Pub.
 L. 100–711, § 5(e)(3)(A), substituted “research, public display, or enhancing the survival or recovery of a species or stock” for “research and public display purposes”.